DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - This instructional design promotes independent problem-solving and prepares students for the self-directed nature of a career in web development.

 ---

+#### IMPORTANT NOTE - best practices for learning code

+### Course Step Number: 583

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step provides crucial guidance on how to approach the upcoming challenges.
+It emphasizes that students should type out the code themselves and customize it rather than simply copying and pasting from online resources, which is a vital practice for building foundational developer skills.

+##### Insights from Chat Discussion summary

+- The lesson's advice is a timeless best practice that builds muscle memory for syntax and improves debugging skills.
+- The instructional design anticipates the user's temptation to copy and paste and provides a clear rationale for why they should not, creating a more effective learning experience.

+---